RunChenn/Movie-list/README.md

 # Movie-list
-A simple web application for movie fanatic
+A simple web application for movie list.

 ## Features
 - listing movies from movie api